Deep-MI/LaPy/README.md

 ```

 In the `examples` subdirectory, we provide several Jupyter notebooks that
-illustrate prototypical use cases of the toolboxes.
+illustrate prototypical use cases of the toolbox.

-## Installation
+## Installation:

 Use the following code to download, build and install a package from this
 repository into your local Python package directory: